IBM/db2forzosdeveloperextension-about/README.md

 # IBM Db2 for z/OS Developer Extension

 IBM® Db2® for z/OS® Developer Extension (Db2 Developer Extension) is an extension for Visual Studio Code that provides language support for developing Db2 for z/OS SQL applications.
+Complete documentation is contained in our [documentation repository](https://ibm.github.io/db2forzosdeveloperextension-about/).

 ## Licenses